Beginner's Guide To Music Lessons

 2. Affordable pricing

-Based on our lesson costs article, online music lessons are typically at least 15% cheaper than local in-person lessons.
+Based on our lesson cost article, online music lessons are typically at least 15% cheaper than local in-person lessons.
 This is primarily because the teacher doesn’t need to rent and provide a lesson studio.
 Certain lesson websites might offer discounts on lesson packages or special family discounts.

 It’s important that the lesson pricing they offer is transparent and fair, considering the teacher’s quality and the reviews.